Benadi

 Benadi is a village in the North-Western region of Karnataka state near Maharashtra Border in India.

-It is located in the Chikodi taluka of Belgaum district in Karnataka.
+It is located in the Chikodi taluka of the Belgaum district in Karnataka.
 Before it was a part of Bombay State and Princely state of Kolhapur.
 It is a part of Twin Village Aadi-Benadi.
-People who has origin from this village are known as Benadikar.
+People who originate from this village are known as Benadikar.

 Demographics

 As of 2001 India census, Benadi had a population of 5,882, with 3,030 males and 2,852 females.

-The main language is Kannada, but Marathi is spoken widely.
+The main language is Kannada, but Marathi is also spoken widely.

 Benadi is located at 15 km from Nipani and 35 km from Kolhapur.

-Tourist attractions and education
+Geography

 Benadi is located near the Western Ghats and has on one side the Vedganga and Dudhganga rivers and hills on the other side.

-There is an old temple of Lord Siddeshwar in front of a lake in Benadi.
-There is a Basaveshwar Temple in the village.
-The nearest city is Kolhapur, it is just 25 miles away and is well connected by road, rail and air.
+There is an old temple of Siddheshwar in front of a lake in Benadi, and a temple to Basaveshwar in the village.
+The nearest city, Kolhapur, is 25 miles away and connected by road, rail and air.

-Benadi has primary schools and igher Secondary Colleges located within it.
-Both Marathi and Kannada-language schools are present in the village.
-It has Marathi High School which was established in per-independence period.
+Benadi has primary schools and Higher Secondary Colleges located within it, including both Marathi and Kannada-language schools.
+The Marathi High School, established in the pre-independence period is located in Benadi.
 This High School is now also a Higher Secondary College, which is named after Anandrao Patil, a social worker from Benadi.

+There is also government hospital in Benadi.